jw38176/Framework_Extension_Card/README.md

 <img src="/img/adapter2.png"  width="400" height="400">

 This has its own drawbacks, the worst being that since the extension card is so small, it can not accommodate the entire adapter leaving a coil sticking out.
-However, since most people have one of these lying around and it is considerably thinner than the last adapter, I think this would be the best option for now.
+However, since most people have one of these lying around, the majority of these adapters are also fitted with DACs, and it is considerably thinner than the last adapter, I think this would be the best option for now.

 To make the prototype more realistic, I found a model of a generic USB-C to 3.5mm audio jack adapter and used it as the reference.